NUWC Division, Keyport employees set benchmark for ORM excellence

-Employees at Naval Undersea Warfare Center Division, Keyport’s Acoustic Test Lab install an awning above an upper entrance to the Transducer Automated Test Facility.
-The awning installation serves as a prime example of operational risk management done right, according to Kip Reid, a safety specialist at the command.
-(Courtesy photo, U.S. Navy, Nov.
-21, 2023)
+The recent installation of an awning by a dedicated team at Naval Undersea Warfare Center Division, Keyport’s Acoustic Test Lab serves as a prime example of operational risk management done right, according to Kip Reid, a safety specialist at the command.

+Installed above an upper entrance to the Transducer Automated Test Facility at a height of more than 30 feet, the awning was needed to provide shelter from the elements and keep the entryway dry during bad weather.
+Given the safety risks involved in working at such height, the team worked closely with the command’s Safety Branch to ensure a safe installation.

+The Acoustic Operations Test and Analysis Branch, to which the Acoustic Test Lab belongs, is known for its frequent collaboration with the Safety Branch and commitment to the ORM process.

 |Date Taken: